-The Warriors have won 22 conference championships and have advanced to the NCAA Tournament 13 times since Noon's appointment.
-WLC's women's basketball team has advanced to the NCAA Tournament a department-best eight times, while men's golf (2015, 2016), men's tennis (2014), women's tennis (2012), and men's basketball (2006) have also reached the postseason.
+The Warriors have won 22 conference championships and have advanced to the NCAA Tournament 15 times since Noon's appointment.
+WLC's women's basketball team has advanced to the NCAA Tournament a department-best nine times, while men's golf (2015, 2016, 2017), men's tennis (2014), women's tennis (2012), and men's basketball (2006) have also reached the postseason.

 Noon came to Wisconsin Lutheran in the fall of 1992 as the men's basketball coach and associate athletic director.
 Prior to his arrival, Noon worked for nearly six years at Michigan Lutheran High School (St. Joseph, Mich.) beginning in 1987.
 There he taught in the math and business departments.
 He also coached boys' basketball in the winter, girls' basketball in the fall, and track & field in the spring.